MarkiZdeGenerAt/Smart-Dashboard/README.md

 </script>
 ```

+## Performance Optimization

+When a dashboard contains more than 500 entity placeholders the web client
+automatically switches to lazy loading.
+Elements are populated only when they
+scroll into view, keeping the initial load time under two seconds even on large
+installations.

 ## UI Config Editor

 A command line helper `ui_config_editor.py` lets you modify `smart_dashboard.yaml` without manual editing.
 It can rearrange cards, hide or show rooms and manage sidebar shortcuts used as quick links on the home screen.